 On the output control side, some Indian states have regulations to prohibit the catching of fish below the minimum legal size.
-In India, Kerala is the first state to prohibit catching 44 fish species less than the minimum legal size under the Kerala Marine Fishing Regulation Act, 1980.
-Also, the state government of Karnataka banned fishermen from catching 19 fish species below a certain length.
+In India, Kerala is the first state to prohibit catching 44 fish species less than the minimum legal sizes under the Kerala Marine Fishing Regulation Act, 1980.
+Also, the state government of Karnataka banned fishermen from catching 19 fish species below certain lengths.
 The order was passed under the Karnataka Marine Fishing (Regulation) Act, 1986.
-A minimum legal size for 20 species is declared to avoid juvenile fishing in the states of Goa.
-Further, In West Bengal, catching of Hilsa below 23cm is prohibited.
+A minimum legal size of 20 species is declared to avoid juvenile fishing in the state of Goa.
+Further, In West Bengal, catching Hilsa below 23cm is prohibited.
 Furthermore, under the Indian Wildlife Protection Act, 1972, certain fish and other marine fauna mainly mammals are safeguarded, and any attempt to capture or kill these protected species is deemed an offence.